 Even though Grumman introduced the Trader’s eventual replacement, the C-2A Greyhound, in 1966, Traders continued to do their important jobs through the end of the war in Vietnam, the rest of those simpler 1970s, and well into the 1980s.
 It’s safe to say every aircraft carrier in service between 1956 and 1986 hosted a Trader at some point.
 But as the 1980s saw profound changes in the carrier air wings and carrier operations brought about by the Nimitz-class carriers, Traders were on their way out.
 The bridles required to launch them were by then unique to their use, as was their requirement for high-octane aviation gasoline (avgas) as opposed to the JP-5 the younger jets were drinking and the copious amounts of oil their radial engines often leaked on carrier decks.

 No Trader biography would quite be complete without mention of one unique variant.
-TF-1 BuNo 136792 was modified by Grumman for use as the aerodynamic test aircraft for the WF-2 Tracer and was, for a time, designated XTF-1W.
+TF-1 BuNo 136792 was modified by Grumman for use as the aerodynamic test aircraft for the airborne early warning WF-2 Tracer and was, for a time, designated XTF-1W.
 Though never equipped with the Tracer’s radar and associated electronics, 136792 did wear the “roof” or radome shell and also had the Tracer’s revised twin-tailed empennage.
 The aircraft retained that empennage even after being assigned back to COD duty once testing was concluded, making it the only twin-tailed Trader.
 136792 was restricted to shore-based duties only and was retired in 1983.
 This unique aircraft was last observed displayed at Quonset Air Museum on the grounds of the former NAS Quonset Point located in North Kingston, Rhode Island.
+The Tracer, or Willy Fudd, or Stoof with a Roof, or Flying Turtle…well that’s a different story you can read right here.

 Many Traders were retired during 1982 and 1983, but not without a significant first.
 The first all-female Navy aircrew to fly an operational mission and trap aboard an aircraft carrier did so in a VRC-30 C-1A Trader aboard the Forrestal-class carrier USS Ranger (CVA-61) on March 21st 1983.
 The final Sixth Fleet Trader COD flight was made by VR-24 to the modified Kitty Hawk-class carrier USS John F Kennedy (CVA-67) in the Med during 1986.
 Before the last Essex-class carrier in service, the training carrier USS Lexington (CVT-16) was retired, the last piston-engine carrier aircraft in Navy service, C-1A Bureau Number (BuNo) 146048, flew its final sortie to the Lady Lex on September 27th 1988.
 146048 is now one of several Traders that have made their way into civilian hands and continue to remind those who lived their times of their times.